Onemanwolf/visual-studio-2019/docs/1-gettting-started-visual-studio-2019.md

 [LibMan](https://docs.microsoft.com/en-us/aspnet/core/client-side/libman/libman-vs?view=aspnetcore-3.1)

 1. In Solution Explorer, right-click the project folder in which the files should be added.
-Choose Add > Client-Side Library.
+Choose **Add** > **Client-Side Library**.
 The Add Client-Side Library dialog appears.

 ## Debug